stran9er/c_sharp/System.IO/README.md

 # System.IO

+Namespace that contains **all** data types that allow for creation, copying, deletion, movemement, opening of files and directory support.

 ##File, FileInfo:
--- Allows for the creation, copying, deletion, movement and opening of files.
----